alexKleider/debk/README.md

 _prompt>_ **cd debk**
 All of what follows assumes that you have the project directory as your current working directory.
+Although not likely to be necessary, if experiencing difficulties:
 Check that all the _.py_ files have the execution bits set.
 _prompt>_ **chmod 755 */*.py**